Mark Kolozsvary: Minnesota Twins

 On June 20, 2023, Kolozsvary signed a minor league contract with the Minnesota Twins.
 He played in six games for the Triple–A St. Paul Saints, going 3–for–14 (.214) with one home run and four RBI.
 Kolozsvary elected free agency following the season on November 6.

 Boston Red Sox

 On December 22, 2023, Kolozsvary signed a minor league contract with the Boston Red Sox.
 He played in 27 games for the Triple-A Worcester Red Sox in 2024, slashing .185/.349/.354 with three home runs, 10 RBI, and two stolen bases.
 Kolozsvary elected free agency following the season on November 4, 2024.

 On January 23, 2025, Kolozsvary re-signed with the Red Sox on a new minor league contract.
-On June 30, he was placed on the full season injury list ending his season.
-He elected free agency on November 6.
+He made 30 appearances for Worcester and the Double-A Portland Sea Dogs, hitting .253/.336/.495 with five home runs and 17 RBI.
+On June 30, Kolozsvary was placed on the full-season injured list, ending his season.
+He elected free agency following the season on November 6.

+Philadelphia Phillies

+On December 26, 2025, Kolozsvary signed a minor league contract with the Philadelphia Phillies.

 International career

 Kolozsvary played for the United States national baseball team for qualifying for baseball at the 2020 Summer Olympics.
 After the team qualified, he was named to the Olympics roster on July 2.
-The team went on to win silver, falling to Japan in the gold-medal game.
+The team went on to win silver, falling to hosts Japan in the gold-medal game.